Sardar-Sadiq/E-commerce/README.md

     pages- pages of e commerce

-//1:34:37 time stop we are working on BestSeller compo
+//1:50:46 time stop we are working on Collection page

 Learing new things